android/architecture-samples/README.md

 A major difference between RxJava 1 and 2 is that streams no longer support the propagation of null items, so we are using Guava's [Optional](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/base/Optional.html).

-To get a better understanding of the differences between RxJava 1 and RxJava 2 click [here](https://github.com/ReactiveX/RxJava/wiki/What%27s-different-in-2.0).
+To get a better understanding of the differences between RxJava 1 and RxJava 2 see [_What's different in 2.0_](https://github.com/ReactiveX/RxJava/wiki/What%27s-different-in-2.0) and the [pull request](https://github.com/googlesamples/android-architecture/pull/420) to migrate this branch to RxJava 2.
+To browse the code with RxJava 1, see the [last commit before the migration](https://github.com/googlesamples/android-architecture/tree/01a248f874dad42cede2297816bcee1c73ae0b9b).

 This is implemented in ``TasksLocalDataSource`` with the help of [SqlBrite](https://github.com/square/sqlbrite).
 The result of queries to the database being easily exposed as streams of data.